waterunder/dashboard/.github/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-# How Has This Been Tested?
+# How Has This Been Tested

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

 - Test A
 - Test B

-# Checklist:
+# Checklist

 - [ ] The title of the PR starts with the ticket number, e.g. "EP-123 Do this and that"
 - [ ] I have performed a self-review of my own code